Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy 1: Shadow Oaks will develop behavior matrices for both students and staff to ensure an alignment in expectations and to maximize learning time.
+Strategy 1: Shadow Oaks will revise and display behavior matrices for both students and staff to ensure an alignment in expectations and to maximize learning time.
 We monitor our progress and successes through the Discipline Data Dashboard.
 We will continue to provide opportunities for our families to partner with us on school safety.

 Strategy's Expected Result/Impact: We will see a decrease in interruptions to the learning environment and will maintain a safe school for all.

-Staff Responsible for Monitoring: All of SOE Staff
+Staff Responsible for Monitoring: All Staff at SOE

 Title I: